Grand Rapids Gold: 2014–2021: Grand Rapids Drive

 On April 15, 2014, it was announced that the SSJ Group purchased the Springfield Armor and would relocate the team to Grand Rapids, Michigan for the 2014–15 season.
 The Grand Rapids franchise would be locally owned and established a single-franchise "hybrid" affiliation with the Detroit Pistons.
 The affiliation between the Pistons and the Drive was the third between the two cities as the Detroit Red Wings of the National Hockey League and the Grand Rapids Griffins of the American Hockey League also share an affiliation, as do the Detroit Tigers of the American League and the West Michigan Whitecaps of the Midwest League.

 The team launched a name-the-team contest shortly after the formal announcement.
 The contest produced four finalists: Drive, Chairmen, Horsepower, and Blue Racers.
 The community was encouraged to vote online in order to determine which of the four names would become the official team name.
 Out of those names, the Grand Rapids Drive was selected.

 On July 29, 2020, the Pistons announced that the organization had officially purchased the Northern Arizona Suns from the Phoenix Suns and were relocating the franchise to Detroit for the 2021–22 season.
 It was also announced that the affiliation between the Pistons and Drive would end after the 2020–21 season.
 The ownership of the Drive were stated as looking for an option to continue operations once the affiliation was set to end of after the 2020–21 season.
 The Drive would be one of several G League teams to opt out of the single-site shortened season held in Orlando.
 On January 8, 2021, the Drive stated they were negotiating with a new affiliate and could include a new name and logo.

 2021–present: Grand Rapids Gold

 On April 27, 2021, the Drive announced a new affiliation agreement with the Denver Nuggets.
 As part of the new affiliation, the Drive were rebranded as the Grand Rapids Gold, with the name, logo and color scheme announced on July 7.
-The organization operates under a hybrid model with the Nuggets controlling the basketball operations and SSJ Group, with Steve Jbara as owner and president, controlling the team's business operations and community engagement.
+The organization operates under a hybrid model with the Nuggets controlling the basketball operations and SSJ Group, with Steve Jbara as owner and president and Nate Quicke as Vice president, controlling the team's business operations and community engagement.
 On August 19, the Gold named Jason Terry as its new head coach.

-With the DeltaPlex Arena set to close before the start of the 2022-23 season, the Gold announced on June 2, 2022 that they had signed a five-year lease with Van Andel Arena to serve as their new home.
+With the DeltaPlex Arena set to close before the start of the 2022–23 season, the Gold announced on June 2, 2022, that they had signed a five-year lease with Van Andel Arena to serve as their new home.